SoftwareAG/c8y-docs/content/users-guide/enterprise-tenant-bundle/customization.md

 {{< c8y-admon-req >}}
 APPLICATION ACCESS:

-The Branding feature comes as default with the {{<enterprise-tenant>}} and is available in the Administration application.
+The branding feature comes as default with the {{<enterprise-tenant>}} and is available in the Administration application.

 The branding functionality is enabled by subscribing to the "feature-branding" application.